 Any registered user can apply to be an admin of ADAM.
 Admin users will have access to the developer panel, where they can manage the database system behind the scene directly on ADAM, including organic waste processing technologies, organic waste streams, published case studies, etc. This part will be discussed in Section 5.

 We note that the structure might be changing as we keep improving ADAM.
-For example, in an earlier internal version, all users have access to the database system and they can manage their own, private technology and product items; and we removed that function later considering that it might increase the complexity of this tool for common users.
+For example, in an earlier internal version, all users have access to the database system, and they can manage their own, private technology and product items; and we removed that function later considering that it might increase the complexity of this tool for common users.